 Technically speaking, all hair is dead hair.
-But for the sake of argument (and this post), we’ll address the intent of that statement and consider dead hair to mean strands that are coarse, rough, and majorly unruly.
+But for the sake of argument (and this article), we’ll address the intent of that statement and consider dead hair to mean strands that are damaged, rough, and majorly unruly.

 Unfortunately, it’s a lot easier to do some major, almost irreparable damage to your hair than you may think.
 Anything from hair dye, heated hair tools to even the weather can lead to damaged “dead hair.”

 But just because your hair seems like it has hit the point of no return doesn’t mean that you can’t give it some vitality.
 Believe it or not, there are steps you can take to revive and replenish your damaged locks and transform them into silky smooth tresses.